StackVista/stackstate-docs/develop/reference/scripting/script-apis/telemetry.md

 **Builder methods:**

+* `.groupBy(fieldName: String)` - optional.
+Used to return grouped results from Elasticsearch.
+Requires `.aggregation()` to be used.
+If there is no aggregation, a plain metric stream will be returned.
 * `aggregation(method: String, bucketSize: String)` - returns aggregated telemetry using `method` and `bucketSize`.
 See the [available aggregation methods](telemetry.md#aggregation-methods).
 * `start(time: Instant)` - sets the [start time](time.md) of the query, for example `-3h`.
 * `end(time: Instant)` - sets the [end time](time.md) of the query, for example `-1h`.